Books & LiteratureEntertainment & CultureFacts & TriviaPeople

 On July 16, 1951, Little, Brown and Company published The Catcher in the Rye.
 The novel debut by J.D.
 Salinger had mixed reviews — but it was a bestseller anyway.
 The New York Times praised the novel as “an unusually brilliant first novel,” while others condemned the book’s monotonous language and the character’s “immorality and perversion,” as he uses religious insults and openly discusses casual sex and prostitution.
 Nevertheless, the novel was a huge hit, and was reprinted eight times within two months after its first release.
 It was also on the New York Times bestseller list for 30 weeks.

-Click on the book to buy The Catcher in the Rye by J.D.
+Click to buy The Catcher in the Rye by J.D.
 Salinger!

 50. The Catcher in the Rye was frequently censored, yet frequently taught in public schools